mit212/lab1_2024/README.md

 ### 0.1 Visual Studio Code (VSCode)

 Visual Studio Code is a popular and lightweight code editor that provides a user-friendly interface for coding.
-We will be using Visual Studio Code extensively throughout this class to program and communicate with the hardware.
+We will be using VSCode extensively throughout this class to program and communicate with the hardware.

 You can download it here: https://code.visualstudio.com/Download.